 Key Features of Zonka Feedback

-- Omnichannel collection across email, SMS, WhatsApp, web, in-app, kiosks, offline, and QR codes
+- Omnichannel collection: email, SMS, WhatsApp, web, in-app, kiosk, offline, and QR codes

-- NPS, CSAT, CES with transactional and relationship programs, logic, and multilingual support
+- NPS, CSAT, and CES with transactional and relationship programs, logic, and 30+ language support

-- AI Feedback Intelligence: thematic analysis, sentiment and intent detection, entity mapping, impact scoring
+- AI Feedback Intelligence: thematic analysis, sentiment and intent detection, entity mapping, and impact scoring

-- Centralized response inbox with tagging, owner assignment, tasks, and collaboration
+- Centralized response inbox with tagging, assignments, tasks, and team collaboration

 - 50+ integrations: Salesforce, HubSpot, Zendesk, Intercom, Slack, MS Teams, Jira, Google Sheets